dotahook/dotahook.github.io/_posts/2015-08-11-whatToExpectFrom6.85.markdown

 - Aghanim’s Scepter upgraded Laguna Blade (R) Pure damage reduced from 450/675/950 to 400/600/850 Except Lina, because getting instagibbed through BKB is just sad.

+You can use our lina guide to get Aghanim's and instagib your foes.
+It's [here](https://dotahook.com/guides?hero=lina)

 ###Lifestealer
 - Rage (Q) is now Lifestealer’s ultimate ability.
 It now reduces all incoming damage by 20%/30%/40% for the duration, which has been increased from 3/4/5/6 to 5/6/7
 - Infest (R) is now a regular ability and its damage has been rescaled from 150/275/400 to 100/150/200/250

 Currently one of the worst carries in the game, we think this will make him a little more fun and useful.
 Plus, we try to make Rage a little stronger against all the Pure damage spam, though we want to avoid making this skill too similar to Ursa’s ultimate.

+If you'd like to learn Lifestealer before he gets buffed you can find our guide [here](https://dotahook.com/guides?hero=lifestealer)

 ###Leshrac
 - Intelligence gain reduced from 3.0 to 2.8